lutsykigor/HugeFileSorter/README.md

 When application finishes moving lines to chunks we will have 5 chunks for (a, b, k, t, r), then we read chunks one by one, sort them in memory, and write to destination file.

-But in real life text lines are distributed not equal, so we may come to situation when there are many lines starting with 'a' character, so when this happens algorithm will split chunk in lower pieces, and from this point, every time we get new line, we will make N+1 chunk lookups in the hash table, which impacts performance, but not significantly.
+But in real life text lines distribution is not equal, so we may come to situation when there are many lines starting with 'a' character, so when this happens algorithm will split chunk in lower pieces, and from this point, every time we get new line, we will make N+1 chunk lookups in the hash table, which impacts performance, but not significantly.
 This algorithm is doing its best, to omit this case, and pre create anough chunks, but not too much.

 So, I see two negative points:
 - you need to predefine charset before sort